manthan1335be24/NervoStep-AI/README.md

 Access the production deployment here:

-👉 neurosole.vercel.app (or your Streamlit Cloud URL) 👨‍💻 Developed By
+👉 NervoStep.vercel.app (or your Streamlit Cloud URL) 👨‍💻 Developed By

-[Your Name/Team Name] Developing preventative medical technology through Hardware & Machine Learning.
+Team NervoTech Developing preventative medical technology through Hardware & Machine Learning.
 📄 License

 This project is licensed under the MIT License - see the LICENSE file for detail